simonbahr/Panda/README.md

 # Panda

 Algorithmic Soundmaking Application written in Pure Data

-# What is Panda?
+## What is Panda?

 Panda is a program written and running in [Pure Data](https://puredata.info/).
 It enables algorithmic sound processing in realtime for both composition and performance.
 It can be used as a standalone software via a its graphical user interface, but can also be easily integrated into and extended by other Pd-programs.
 Most generally speaking, Panda can be seen as a sequencer for algorithms rather than soundfiles.

-# Quickstart
+## Quickstart

 If you want to use Panda, simply install [Pure Data](https://puredata.info/) (Pd) on your computer.
 Pd is free and cross-platform (Linux/Mac/Windows).
 Then download Panda [here](https://github.com/simonbahr/Panda) and place it in a directory where Pd will find it.
 (On unix systems this will usually be the ,,Pd"-directory in your home directory.)
 On Linux, you can use ,,Panda.desktop" to integrate Panda into your launcher.
 Otherwise, simply load ,,Panda.pd" from Pd.

-# General Usage
+## General Usage

 When using Panda, two Pd-files must at least be open: Panda.pd (the main program window) and a Panda-project.

 A Panda-project can be created using the ,,New Project"-button in the main program window.
 Although any Pd-file may serve as a Panda-project, it is strongly recommended to always start new projects using this feature unless you really know what you are doing: The projects timeline and pandac\~mixer will be stored in the project file rather than Panda itself, so Panda may not properly work if you create projects another way.

-## Panda-objects, Items and the Timeline
+### Panda-objects, Items and the Timeline

-Once you have created a Panda-project, you can start to add Panda-objects: Panda-objects are specific Pd-abstractions that meet certain criteria (see [\[sec:List-of-Panda-objects\]](#sec:List-of-Panda-objects){reference-type="ref" reference="sec:List-of-Panda-objects"} for a list of existing Panda-objects / see [\[sec:Creating-new-objects\]](#sec:Creating-new-objects){reference-type="ref" reference="sec:Creating-new-objects"} on how to create one).
+Once you have created a Panda-project, you can start to add Panda-objects: Panda-objects are specific Pd-abstractions that meet certain criteria (see ,,List of Panda-objects" and ,,Creating new objects for Panda" below).
 All Panda-objects take a unique name as first argument, followed by any amount of numbers or symbols.
 A numeric value can usually be replaced by a symbol, allowing the user to sent a continuous stream of numbers to that symbol (like: \[s symbol\] / this is possible using the \[rorf\]-object).
 This way, Panda-objects that generate data can be used to modulate Panda-objects generating sound, etc.

 Along with a Panda-object, you must usually create one or more corresponding items for it to take any effect.
 An item can be created in the main window, by specifying its name, a length (in pixels) and hit ,,Add".
 Items show up in the timeline-window when created.